Commercial and Proprietary PBX Systems

 Now, with 3CX, you don’t necessarily have to upgrade to commercialized licensed based software but you do miss out on some features.
 See the comparison linked above for more details.
 3CX offers its paid licensing software based upon the maximum number of concurrent calls on the system.
 The license, once purchased is lifetime and you can always upgrade in the future to a higher concurrent call license.
 No matter which paid version you have, you get the same functionality throughout.

 On top of the concurrent call license, you can opt for a 1yr maintenance upgrade package and 1yr direct support package.
-These are strongly suggested and explained here.

 Now If you look at a comparison between open-source and commercial VoIP solutions, obviously if you are looking at price, open source always wins cause there is no licensing involved, however even with solutions such as Switchvox, if you compare the upfront and recurring costs to solutions from Cisco, Avaya, and Trixbox Pro, you’ll notice huge cost savings with 3CX or Switchvox as it relates to these solutions with the same, if not better feature set.